mindspore-ai/docs/tutorials/source_en/compile/operators.md

 Restrictions:

-- The left operand of operator `and` or `or` must be able to be converted to boolean value.
-For example, left operand can not be Tensor with multiple elements.
-If the left operand of `and` or `or` is variable `Tensor`, the right operand must also be single-element `Tensor` with the same type.
-Otherwise, there is no requirement for right operand.
+- The left operand of operator `and` or `or` must be able to be converted to a boolean value.
+For example, the left operand cannot be a Tensor with multiple elements.
+If the left operand of `and` or `or` is a variable `Tensor`, the right operand must also be a single-element `Tensor` with the same type.
+Otherwise, there is no requirement for the right operand.

 ## Compare Operators